 What Is Continuous Integration?

 CI emerged as a best practice because software developers often work in isolation, so they must integrate their changes with the remainder of the team’s codebase.
 However, waiting days or weeks to integrate code creates many merge conflicts, finding bugs, diverging code strategies, and duplicated efforts.
-CI enables the team’s code to be merged continuously to a shared version control branch to avoid these problems.
+To avoid these problems, CI enables the team’s code to be merged continuously to a shared version control branch.

 What Are Microservices?